 It has low pressure pre-infusion, with two programmable shot buttons with factory pre-set preinfusion nevertheless you can pull the shot manually too including manual preinfusion.

 This machine comes with both pressurised dual walled baskets and standard baskets.
-If you’re looking for a home barista machine, to work with with an espresso coffee capable coffee grinder, you’ll want to play tiddly winks with the pressurized baskets, or work with them for some indoor Frisby fun.
+If you’re looking for a home barista machine, to work with with an espresso capable coffee grinder, you’ll want to play tiddly winks with the pressurized baskets, or work with them for some indoor Frisby fun.

 Check Price - Amazon UK